img 6430

 Linear Tracking

 Normal radially mounted tonearms are fixed at their rear ends and scribe an arc across the record surface.
-This arc is more like a straight line the longer the arm is, and so the best radially mounted arms tend to be the longest ones as they generate the least tracking distortion, as I’ve written about here for example.
+This arc is more like the ideal straight line the longer the arm is.
+Therefore, the best radially mounted arms are the longest ones as they generate the least tracking distortion.
+I’ve written about here for example.
+Of course, nobody wants a one-meter-long tonearm, so there are limitations.

-Linear tracking arms take this one step further and remove tracking distortion altogether by having the arms move tangentially, across the record, along what is a radius from the record centre to the outside, along a perfectly straight line, impossible to do any other way.
-A 100m long radially mounted tonearm would not be long enough, and all arcs across records are a compromise.
-Straight lines are better, hence linear trackers.
+Linear tracking arms take this one step further and remove tracking distortion altogether by having the arms move tangentially, across the record, along what is a radius from the record centre to the edge, and a perfectly straight line, impossible to do any other way.
+A 100m long radially mounted tonearm would not be long enough, and all arcs are a compromise.
+Straight lines are best, hence linear trackers.

 There are a few legendary linear tracking turntables, including two great decks from Technics that I’ve worked on many times over the years – the Technics SL-10 and the Technics SL-M3.
-Both are highly worth seeking out, but I like the Pioneer PL-L1000 more than either.
+Both are highly worth seeking out, but I like the Pioneer PL-L1000 even better.
 It has the best tonearm of the lot in terms of bearing quality, smoothness and performance.
-I love them all though and can highly recommend all of them.
+I love and highly recommend all of these, though.

 Pioneer PL-L1000 Specifications